mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

      no_buff_discards: 25264
 {% endhighlight %}

-There are hundreds of command line tools to chose here but for the sake of simplicity I will focus on the readings of __ethtool__ and __sar__ (the later because is the most widespread accross systems).
-It is normal to find environments with proper performance tooling, like stacks combining __collectd__, __prometheus__, __grafana__, __ganglia__, or any __rrdtool__ derivative.
+There are hundreds of command line tools to chose here but for the sake of simplicity I will focus on the readings of __ethtool__ and also __sar__ (the later because is the most widespread accross systems).
+It is a common place that production environments have proper performance tooling, like stacks combining __collectd__, __prometheus__, __grafana__, or __ganglia__, or an __rrdtool__ derivative.
 One interesting tool to consider is __pcp__ (performance co-pilot [^5]).
 It does not really matter which tool to use as long as one can get the metrics that is after (for a comprehensive list of Linux command line tools check out the mind blowing work of Brendan Gregg [^6][^7]).

+In this point I would mention that the most trustworthy tool when it comes to the NIC counters is the NIC driver itself reported through __ethtool__.

+So now we have observed a specific effect of the reproducer that can shed some further light into the issue.
+In the case of no_buff_discards, it basically indicates that the NIC ran out of space in the RX ring buffers, which can be caused by multiple reasons, but mainly that the RX/TX ring buffer is not properly sized, that the kernel threads supposed to consume this buffer are not doing it fast enough or that flow control if configured, is not working as it should.

 ### 5. Tracing

-There will be some situations where we _really_ want to know what is going on under the hood.
-For example, once we have identified that a bottleneck resides in certain userland or kernel thread, what happens next?
-Understanding what that task is doing is a fair next step which may reveal which part of the code is generating the problem.
-Another common example is that spurious drops are being observed but there is no clarity where or why are they being dropped.
+Continuing with my previous example, while the issue reproduces, let's assume the system shows a __ksoftirqd__ kernel thread which is consuming 100% of one CPU which clearly looks like some sort of bottleneck.
+There will be situations like this one, where we _really_ want to know what is going on under the hood.
+Understanding what this task is doing on the CPU is a fair next step which may reveal which part of the code is generating the problem.

 From the set of tools that will help in this endeavour **perf** is probably the most powerful one and the one I will resort to the most also.
-I will show other examples like dynamic kernel tracing, using **ftrace**, either through scripting directly or through **trace-cmd** command line tool, or **dropwatch**.
+I will show other examples like dynamic kernel tracing, using **ftrace**, either through scripting directly or through **trace-cmd** command line tool, or directly interacting with the **debugfs**.
+Another tools worth mentioning are **dropwatch** and **system-tap**.

-Lets see some examples.
-Say we see **ksoftirqd/X** kernel thread consuming 100% CPU while the issue is reproducing (that means that there are either too many softirqs being processed by the same CPU or each softirq is taking too much to be serviced, and in turn there could be packet drops), and I want to find out what is happening within that thread.
+Back to our example, we see **ksoftirqd/X** kernel thread consuming 100% CPU while the issue is reproducing.
+That means that there are either too many softirqs being processed by the same CPU or each softirq is taking too much to be serviced, and in turn that leads to packet drops.
 Note that we will need the kernel-debuginfo package in order for perf to display useful information, otherwise the hex addresses are not translated to function names.
 Also note that we usually have to enable the channel that contains the debug packages for that (i.e. for RHEL7 is **rhel-7-server-debug-rpms**)

 {% highlight shell %}
 $ yum install -y perf kernel-debuginfo kernel-debuginfo-common
+{% endhighlight %}

+So after learning the PID of the process consuming 100% CPU:

+{% highlight shell %}
 $ perf record --call-graph dwarf -p <PID> sleep 1
 {% endhighlight %}